pablorcruh/prueba-hello-world-app/README.md

+CI/CD Sample Project

+This project is a sample on how to build a
-CI/CD pipeline for a simple RESTful service
+CI/CD pipeline using a node js application

-This simple example expose a Rest service that says hello to you
+The sample app is a GET request to the port 3000

+/hello/name

+It response a json with a greet to the given name